Revolutionary Road (film): Home media

 Revolutionary Road was released on DVD and Blu-ray on June 2, 2009.
 The Blu-ray edition includes an audio commentary by Mendes, 26-minutes of deleted scenes, and two documentaries on the development of the project.

 Reception

 Box office

-Revolutionary Road premiered in Los Angeles on December 15, 2008, followed by a limited U.S. release on December 26, 2008, and then a wider release (1,058 theaters) on January 23, 2009.
+Revolutionary Road premiered in Los Angeles on December 15, 2008, followed by a limited U.S. release on December 26, 2008, and a wider release (1,058 theaters) on January 23, 2009.
 In most other countries, it was released between January 15–30, 2009.
-The film earned $22.9 million at the domestic box office and $56.7 million internationally for a moderate worldwide total of $79.6 million against a $45 million budget.
+The film earned $22.9 million at the domestic box office and $56.7 million internationally, for a moderate worldwide total of $79.6 million against a $45 million budget.

 Critical reception

 It takes the skill of stars Winslet and DiCaprio and director Mendes to get this film to a place where it involves and moves us ...
 Justin Haythe's screenplay does many good things, but it can't escape the arch lingo of the time ... his [Mendes] gift for eliciting naturalness, the core of this film finally cries out to us today, makes us see that the notion of characters struggling with life, with the despair of betraying their best selves because of what society will or won't allow, is as gripping and relevant now as it ever was.
 Or ever will be.